 This is a four-stroke, single-cylinder, air-cooled motor that can put out up to 3,800 watts.
 No, the wattage is not huge, but still enough to power a few appliances simultaneously, and equip with an electric start feature – just push the button, and it turns on.

 Keep in mind that it will run for about 10.5 hours on a full tank of propane; this unit can hold 0.6 quarts of oil, which is included, and it also comes with a low oil indicator and auto shut-off for low oil.

 Here we have a high-quality dual fuel generator that can put out a whole lot of power, plus it comes with some neat features.

-Of course, one of the best features of the Ford 11,050W Dual Fuel Portable Generator is that it can use both gasoline and liquid propane to generate electricity.
-It also has a feature which allows you to seamlessly switch between fuel sources.
+Of course, one of the best features of the Ford 11050W is that it can use both gasoline and liquid propane to generate electricity.
+It also has a feature that allows you to seamlessly switch between fuel sources.

-This unit features a 6.6 gallon fuel tank and can run for up to 10 hours on 50% load gas.
-In terms of outlets, the Ford 11,050W Dual Fuel Portable Generator features 4 x 120V outlets, a 120v AC 30A twist lock outlet, and a 120/240V AC 50A RV outlet.
+This unit features a 6.6-gallon fuel tank and can run for up to 10 hours on 50% load gas.
+The Ford 11,050W Dual Fuel Portable Generator features 4 x 120V outlets, a 120v AC 30A twist-lock outlet, and a 120/240V AC 50A RV outlet in terms of outlets.

 5. Sportsman GEN4000DF Portable Dual Fuel Generator